 3101 University Blvd, Ofc.306E

-Brandon’s research is focused on understanding the psychological aspects of sport consumers and how socio-cultural factors contribute to that understanding.
-With a focus on sport fan psychology, Brandon’s research is centered on two main streams: (a) psychological and socio-cultural aspects of sport fan communities and (b) sport fan identification.
+Dr. Mastromartino's research is focused on understanding the psychological aspects of sport consumers and how socio-cultural factors contribute to that understanding.
+With a focus on sport fan psychology, Dr. Mastromartino's research is centered on two main streams: (a) psychological and socio-cultural aspects of sport fan communities and (b) sport fan identification.
 In his studies, he has adopted theories based in behavioral sciences, social economics, social capital, and consumer psychology.
 His goal when conducting research is to analyze critical issues in sport consumer psychology in an effort to develop and achieve long-term marketing strategies for sport organizations and advance the academic field of sport management.
-Brandon is a member of several professional associations including AMA (American Marketing Association), NASSM (North American Society for Sport Management), and SMA (Sport Marketing Association).
+Dr. Mastromartino is a member of NASSM (North American Society for Sport Management) and SMA (Sport Marketing Association).